HarishBaki/PAUNet-Weather4cast-2023/README.md

 This repo is the official implementation of "PAUNet: Precipitation Attention-based U-Net for rain prediction from satellite radiance data"

 conda env create -f environment.yml creates an environment with the required packages to execute the code in this repo

+## Installation
+To use this code, you need the following
+- Clone the repository
+- Setup the conda environment